 2. Listen to silent and moderated sounds that are similar in their level to natural ones.
 Sounds that are pleasant and not causing tiredness, irritation, headache, and tinnitus (constant noise in ears, heard in silence).
 Don’t follow your reckless colleagues feeding themselves with cacophony.

 3. Save your ears.
 Listen to the music using loudspeakers rather than earphones.
 Adjust the volume of the music to a safe level – you should be able to understand somebody talking to you when the music is on.

-4. Save your ears and whole organism.
-Listen to the music using full frequency band.
-Low frequency(bass) loud music and vibrations affects negatively our hearing apparatus but also our psyche, emotions, internal secretions driving to serious psychosomatic malfunctions.
+4. Save your ears and the whole organism.
+Listen to the music using fa ull frequency band.
+Low-frequency(bass) loud music and vibrations affects negatively our hearing apparatus but also our psyche, emotions, and internal secretions driving serious psychosomatic malfunctions.

 10. Frequent, returning upper airways infections, otitis (ear infection), allergies, snoring, tonsillitis (tonsil infection) should be a subject of medical consultations with laryngologist.

 11. If you have problems with writing from listening, with reading, with concentration – visit specialist and ask for hearing examination.